Skip to Content

 Wi-Fi Router

-The internet is a global system of networks connected together using common communication standards.
+The Internet is a global system of networks connected together using common communication standards.
 The internet is what makes it possible for someone in New York to access a website hosted in Los Angeles or even in Tokyo.
-At its core the internet is simply a massive global network of devices and common protocols to enable communication.
+At its core, the Internet is simply a massive global network of devices and common protocols to enable communication.

-Obviously the internet is much more complicated, but it is best to think of the internet simply as a global communications network.
-To access the internet we need a way of hooking our local area networks up to the larger global network known as the internet.
+Obviously, the internet is much more complicated, but it is best to think of the Internet simply as a global communications network.
+To access the Internet, we need a way of hooking our local area networks up to the larger global network known as the Internet.

 The infrastructure used by an ISP to connect you to the internet can cost millions or even billions of dollars.
-Fortunately due to the economies of scale most ISPs these days can offer reliable internet service for less than $100 per month.
+Fortunately, due to the economies of scale, most ISPs these days can offer reliable internet service for less than $100 per month.
 As much as we all hate paying for internet service, the price we pay for access to the global internet infrastructure is surprisingly cheap.

 DNS Server

-Now that we have established the differences between Wi-Fi and internet we can answer the question.
-Does Wi-Fi work without internet?
+Now that we have established the differences between Wi-Fi and Internet, we can answer the question.
+Does Wi-Fi work without Internet?

-Yes, Wi-Fi one hundred percent works without internet.
+WiFi work just fine without internet.
 Wi-Fi enables you to connect devices to a local area network without the use of data cabling.
 Internet is not required to connect to a Wi-Fi network and to share local resources such as files and printers.

 One thing to keep in mind is that without an internet service provider (ISP) your Wi-Fi connection will not be able to reach out to the global internet.
 You will only be able to access devices connected to your local network.